 Mackinac Island is a well known island resort destination in in Lake Huron (Michigan USA).
 The island covers a land area of approx 10 km2 (4 ml2).
 The island is located at the eastern end of Straits of Mackinac, between state Michigan's Upper and Lower peninsulas.
 Its population is around 500, with daily visitors reaching up to 15,000 per day during peak summer season.
 Fort Holmes is the island's highest elevation point (271 m / 890 ft).

-The island of Mackinac was home to Odawa settlement before the beginning of European exploration in the 17th century.
+Mackinac was home to Odawa settlement before the beginning of European exploration in the 17th century.
 Mackinac served as a strategic center of commerce of Great Lakes fur trade which led to the founding of Fort Mackinac on the isle by the British during American Revolutionary War.
 During the War of 1812 it was the site of two battles.

 During the 19th century, Mackinac Island quickly turned into a popular summer colony and tourist attraction.
 Much of the island underwent extensive historical restoration which resulted in the entire island being listed as National Historic Landmark.
 Mackinac Island is well known for its wealth of cultural events and the wide variety of architectural styles, such as the Victorian Grand Hotel and the ban on nearly all motor vehicles.
 More than 80% of Mackinac is preserved as the Mackinac Island State Park.